invictus-anic3tus/v4/JOURNAL.md

 by now all the parts have arrived, but I'm still trying to get parts printed.
 My 3d printer is having a lot of issues, and it's been a struggle trying to crank out this petg-cf. As of the time of writing I have the main drone body going (for the 219734890182nd time) and it seems to be working!
 I've been doing a bunch of work on the controller models, trying to get them to be easier to assemble.
 Not a whole lot of progress as a whole but progress nonetheless.

 10 hrs

+### day forty one - august 15

+after 3d printing more and more parts, today I did a build stream in hack club! i got the legs and motors attached, and added heat set inserts to stuff.
+It's looking quite cool.
+Installing the motors was surprisingly difficult due to the narrow wire routing tunnels, but I got it in the end.

+2.5 hrs

+### day forty two - august 16

+today i tried to start soldering the battery connector and capacitor to the ESC, but for some reason my soldering iron doesn't agree with that mission. stuff kept going wrong and I had no idea why.
+Ended today trying to use my solid rosin flux, and it looks like its working a little bit better. whyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy

+2 hrs

+### day forty three - august 17

+YESSSS

+today i finally got the battery + capacitor connector attached!!!!!!!!!!!!! :sob: i plugged it in, it powered on, i calibrated accelerometer in betaflight app, took a little look around the gui, and yeah thats pretty much it (at least for now... the day aint over yet)

+2.5 hrs